virtual-labs/exp-microscopy-iitk/experiment/theory.md

 For exact positioning, the specimen is placed on a stage like that used in brightfield microscopy.<br><br>
 * <b>Light Source</b><br>
 The illumination is provided by a strong light source, typically a halogen lamp or LED.
 This light is shone first on the condenser and subsequently on the sample. <br><br>
+ • Bright field Illuminator : The light source that produces white light for the specimen, usually a halogen lamp or an LED.
+Light from the illuminator passes directly through the sample and into the objective lens.
+Features that absorb or scatter light appear darker than the bright background. <br><br>
+ • Dark Field Illuminator : The light source that produces white light for the specimen, usually a halogen lamp or an LED.
+The sample is illuminated from the sides (at an oblique angle) using a special dark field condenser.
+The background appears black, and only features that scatter light (like edges, inclusions, or fine particles) appear bright. <br><br>

 <b>3.3 Advantages</b><br>
 * <b>High Contrast</b><br>